XML binding is a concept of generating Java objects from XML and opposite i.e. XML documents from Java object. Along

 with parsing XML documents using DOM

-, XML binding is a key concept to learn if you are working in
+and SAX parser, XML binding is a key concept to learn if you are working in

 a Java application which uses XML in any way e.g. for storing persistence data